-When driving through newer neighborhoods seeking new construction, having a knowledgeable agent on your team can be the difference between a good home buying experience and a bad one. will be your guide when navigating the myriad of new homes today to locate one that's a match for your family.
+When touring newer developments searching new construction, having the right Realtor at your side can be the difference between a good home buying experience and a bad one. will help you navigate the seeming infinite number of new homes today to locate one that's right for you.

-In situations where a builder won't budge, ask for assistance with other aspects of the transaction.
-Ask for help with the closing costs, or extra amenities, like appliance upgrades, a garage door opener, a sprinkler system or landscaping, or an extended home warranty.
+In situations where a builder won't budge, try getting a break in other areas.
+Ask for help with the closing costs, or more amenities, like appliance upgrades, a garage door opener, a fence or landscaping, or an extended home warranty.
 Or take the contrary route.
 If a home is nearing completion, you can often save money by passing on suggested upgrades from the builder and installing things yourself.

-While you should always negotiate a home warranty so problems can be fixed, get a home inspection before your purchase regardless.
+While you should always negotiate a home warranty so problems can be fixed, it's also imperative you get a home inspection before closing.
 Inevitable problems can be repaired (by the builder) before you move in and larger problems identified before it's too late.
 Since an inspection is relatively inexpensive, some new home buyers get an inspection after being in the home for 10 or 11 months - that way, the builder can make the repairs before a 1 year warranty expires.

-At Remax Components, I'll make it my #1 priority to find you a new home that meets your needs and fits within your budget.
+Finding you a new home that meets your needs and matches your budget will be my #1 priority.
 Give me a call at

 410-893-1199 to launch the search for your new home today.